rotherprivat/BuildOpenSSLforWindows/readme.md

 - NASM (V3.01): [nasm.us](https://www.nasm.us)

 Please check the tools above for the actual versions and update the version, folder names and download URLs in GetAndBuildOpenssl.bat.

+These tools are downloaded from their respective official sources as part of the build process.
+Users are responsible for complying with the licensing terms of these third-party tools.

+## Disclaimer

+This build script automates the download and execution of third-party tools including Strawberry Perl, NASM, and Microsoft vswhere, among others.
+These components are downloaded from their respective official sources.

+**Use at your own risk.**
+The author(s) of this script do not guarantee the safety, integrity, or authenticity of third-party binaries.
+Always verify downloaded files and review external sources for any potential security risks.

+The author(s) are not liable for any damages, malfunctions, data loss, or security issues arising from use of this script or any software it downloads.

 ## Update OpenSSL Version